karsan377/Wildfire-Risk-Predictor/README.md

 Camp VeriFIRE is a lightweight web service that predicts wildfire risk at a specific location by combining:
 - A convolutional neural network (CNN) trained on outdoor imagery
 - Real-time weather data (temperature, humidity, wind speed) from OpenWeatherMap
-- A Flask-based API with a simple HTML/JS frontend
+- A locally hosted Flask-based API with a simple HTML/JS frontend

 ## Features
 - Upload a photo of your surroundings (campground, backcountry site, etc.) and get a wildfire risk score